 - Indication of whether the vulnerable part of the library is being used, and where it is being used in your code

 Veracode SCA provides the above information about the vulnerabilities in the Veracode Vulnerability Database, in addition to discovering vulnerabilities in a variety of ways.
-If you want to read more about our vulnerability discovery methods, read more about the science behind it.
+If you want to know more about the vulnerability discovery methods, read about the science behind it.

 Veracode SCA agent-based scanning uses multiple methods to identify open-source libraries, based on accuracy and availability for each language and package manager.
-These methods include build coordinates, SHA-2 file hashes, proprietary byte-code hashes, and file names.
-For each identified library, Veracode SCA reports the vulnerabilities based on its vulnerability database, which is built using machine learning and natural language processing over a variety of public sources that contain information about open-source libraries including NVD, GitHub commits, GitHub issues, Jira boards, Bugzilla, mailing lists, vendor advisory lists, and other security-relevant websites and discussion boards.
-Due to this unique approach, Veracode SCA is able to identify vulnerabilities that the NVD has not yet reported in addition to the reported vulnerabilities.
+These methods include build coordinates, SHA-2 file hashes, proprietary byte-code hashes, and filenames.
+For each identified library, Veracode SCA reports the vulnerabilities based on its vulnerability database.
+Veracode builds the database using machine learning and natural language processing over a variety of public sources that contain information about open-source libraries.
+These sources include NVD, GitHub commits, GitHub issues, Jira boards, Bugzilla, mailing lists, vendor advisory lists, and other security-relevant websites and discussion boards.
+Due to this unique approach, Veracode SCA can identify vulnerabilities that the NVD has not yet reported in addition to the reported vulnerabilities.
 Veracode goes through every item flagged by the machine learning model, reviews the code where the potential vulnerability was discovered, and confirms if it is a vulnerability.
 Veracode SCA then adds a CVSS score, descriptions of the vulnerability, and remediation advice to the database.

 For more information on how to get started with agent-based scanning, see Understanding deployment options for agent-based scanning.